Texas does not levy an individual income tax on TX residents. This means that you're not required to file a Texas state tax return.

 - Qualifying Energy Star products (air conditioners - $6,000; other items- $2,000)

-- Clothing (includes footwear), backpacks, and school supplies- under $100
+- Clothing (excluding accessories, athletic or protective clothing, and rentals of clothing or footwear), backpacks, and school supplies- $100 or less

 TX Personal Property Tax: